 The Qt Network module offers classes that allow you to write TCP/IP clients and servers.
 It offers lower-level classes such as QTcpSocket, QTcpServer and QUdpSocket that represent low level network concepts, and high level classes such as QNetworkRequest, QNetworkReply and QNetworkAccessManager to perform network operations using common protocols.
-It also offers classes such as QNetworkConfiguration, QNetworkConfigurationManager and QNetworkSession that implement bearer management.

 The Qt Network C++ Classes page contains a list of the C++ classes in Qt Network.

 The Network Access API is a collection of classes for performing common network operations.
 The API provides an abstraction layer over the specific operations and protocols used (for example, getting and posting data over HTTP), and only exposes classes, functions, and signals for general or high level concepts.

 Network requests are represented by the QNetworkRequest class, which also acts as a general container for information associated with a request, such as any header information and the encryption used.
 The URL specified when a request object is constructed determines the protocol used for a request.
 Currently HTTP and local file URLs are supported for uploading and downloading.

 Replies to network requests are represented by the QNetworkReply class; these are created by QNetworkAccessManager when a request is dispatched.
 The signals provided by QNetworkReply can be used to monitor each reply individually, or developers may choose to use the manager's signals for this purpose instead and discard references to replies.
 Since QNetworkReply is a subclass of QIODevice, replies can be handled synchronously or asynchronously; i.e., as blocking or non-blocking operations.

 Each application or library can create one or more instances of QNetworkAccessManager to handle network communication.